Eliza Stewart Boyd: Marriage and later

 Stephen Boyd and Eliza were married July 21, 1870, in Cheyenne.

 Two months after her marriage, Eliza was named to the organizing committee for the Wyoming Literary and Library Association.
 She helped draft the constitution and became a charter member of the organization, one of the first in Wyoming to promote libraries and the arts.
 She also continued to write poetry.

 In August 1873, Eliza became the first woman in Wyoming to be nominated to run for the Territorial legislature.
 For unknown reasons, she declined nomination, withdrawing her name from the ballot.
 (Some 37 years later, Laramie resident Mary Bellamy became the first woman elected to the Wyoming legislature, none having served in that body during the territorial period).

 In November 1883, she was a charter member of the newly organized Women's Christian Temperance Union (WCTU) in Laramie, serving for many years as the organization's secretary.
 In the Prohibition Party's state convention in February 1888, she was selected as one of two Wyoming delegates to the party's national convention, held that June in Indianapolis.

 In the winter of 1912, she read a paper at ceremonies opening Whiting School in Laramie.

 Death

 In early March 1912, Eliza Stewart Boyd slipped on a patch of ice in front of her home and broke her hip.
-Within a week, the 79-year-old woman died.
+Within a week, the 79-year-old Boyd died.

-Eliza Stewart Boyd is among the many women memorialized in the Women in the West Center, located on South Second Street, Laramie, just a couple of blocks from where Boyd spent much of her life.
+Eliza Stewart Boyd is among the many women memorialized in the Women in the West Center, located on South Second Street, Laramie, a few blocks from where Boyd spent much of her life.